 The short answer: Definitely foam roll before your workout, and after if you want to.

-The expert answer: We posed your question to Dr. Mike Clark, CEO of the National Academy of Sports Medicine.
+The expert answer: We posed your question to Dr. Mike Clark, former CEO of the National Academy of Sports Medicine.
 His advice on foam rolling, if taken as the final word on self-myofascial relesase, led us to a surprising revelation: almost everyone is doing it wrong.
 But, according to Clark, if you do it correctly before exercising, rolling should help prevent injuries.

 “If you want to get your body ready for a workout session, foam roll your calves, the outside of your IT band, your piriformis, you adductors, and your mid and upper back,” Clark says.
 But instead of rolling back and forth constantly, as many athletes do, he says to roll until you find the most tender point in each area, then keep the roller on that spot for 60 seconds.
 Concentrating on sensitive spots will help relax your muscles, which Clark says is the first step in a proper warm up, followed by stretching any tight muscles, and then performing dynamic exercises like prisoner squats and lunges.

 Why Roll First

 You have two major receptors in your muscles, Clark says.
 One is your muscle spindle, which makes the muscle contract.
 The other is called the Golgi tendon organ, which makes the muscle relax.
 “They both should be in balance with one another, which allows the tissue to work without getting injured,” Clark says.